Please Believe Me! 3 Lessons Graduate Students Learn the Hard Way

 Lesson 2.
 Analysis is slow.

 Students consistently underestimate how long it takes to complete analyses.
 Quantitative analysis requires data cleaning and re-coding, statistical modeling, quality control review, and revision.
-Qualitative analysis requires transcription, repeated reading, coding, cross-validating, and consolidating results.
+Qualitative analysis requires transcription, repeated reading, coding, cross validation, and consolidating results.
 No matter how simple you think it will be, analysis always takes longer than planned.

 Numerous students have learned this lesson the hard way.

 Primary data analysis?
-You’ve got data cleaning and recoding which requires a lot of care and thought; missing data evaluation, which will invariably turn up a problem; and periodic updates if you are analyzing while data collection is ongoing.
+You’ve got data cleaning and recoding, which requires a lot of care and thought; missing data evaluation, which will invariably turn up a problem; and periodic updates if you are analyzing while data collection is ongoing.

 Think you’ll escape problems with secondary data analysis?
-A “few hours” stretch into days as you discover confusing data documentation or merging errors and that’s before you get to data cleaning and recoding.
-You might even discover a problem with the data which has to be reported to the data holder for correction.
+A “few hours” stretch into days as you discover confusing data documentation or merging errors, and that’s before you get to data cleaning and recoding.
+You might even discover a problem with the data, which then has to be reported to the data holder for correction.
 This has happened to two of my clients!
 Not only did they have to wait on the data holder, but they’d spent a ton of time thinking the problem was something they did before identifying the real cause.

 Don’t think you’ll have it any easier if you’re doing qualitative analyses either.
 You’ll learn just how long it takes to complete quality control checks on interview transcriptions, review interview responses for themes, create coding schemes and have them approved, get your coding cross-validated, and then review it again just to be thorough.
 All before you can write up any results.